 - The size of this tool is small and compact; the module size is 16mm x 16mm

 - This is perfect for home and building automation

 10. Raspberry Pi Pico Projects: Mini Drone

 Drone projects are the most attractive robotic projects for engineers.
-It requires a micro-controller, propellers, batteries, wings, controllers, and others.
-You can easily make a mini drone project with a Raspberry pi pico board.
+It requires a microcontroller, propellers, batteries, wings, controllers, etc. You can easily make a mini drone project with a Raspberry Pi pico board.
 Please note that drone making requires very skilled knowledge in coding for flying the drone.

 Here is the list of components for making a drone with a pico board.